Open it on your mobile!

 OUR PHILOSOPHY

-When we bought Château Les Carrasses in 2008, the Estate had been abandoned for 20 years.
-Our idea was to transform it into an “à la carte” holiday destination to offer our customers breaks that require no compromise and give them the choice, without being imposed a “package”.
+When we bought Château Les Carrasses in 2008, the estate had been abandoned for a long time 20 years.
+Our idea was to transform it into an "à la carte" holiday destination for offer our customers breaks that require no compromise and give them choice, without being forced into a "package".

-So, like the best French wines, the aim was to create a "blendage" of the best traditional accommodation options: the facilities and style of a quality hotel, the intimacy and convenience of renting a a villa, the charm and authenticity of a working wine estate and the relaxed atmosphere and service of a private club.
-Although we don't necessarily have all the aspects of each item, we have tried to ensure that we have all the best options and that their succession forms a coherent whole.
-We hope this will also be your opinion.
+Thus, like the best French wines, the objective was to create a "blend" of the best traditional accommodation options: the facilities and style of a quality hotel, the privacy and The practical side of renting a villa, the charm and authenticity of a working wine estate and the relaxed atmosphere and service of a private club.
+Although we don't necessarily have every aspect of every item, we have tried to make sure that we have all the best options and that their succession forms a coherent whole.
+We We hope this will be your opinion too.

-It was also very important to us that the estate be an integral part and a positive contributor to the local community.
-This manifests in several ways.
-One of the most important: we give priority to the employment of local populations.
-This sometimes creates challenges – language skills may not be perfect for example – but we believe it is a price to pay.
-Not only do we take advantage of the wealth of local knowledge about the estates, their history and their environment, but good full-time jobs also enrich the local economy, enabling young people to live and raise families in their villages. 'origin.
+It was also very important to us that the domain be an integral part and a positive contributor to the local community.
+This manifests itself in several ways.
+One of the most Important: We prioritize the employment of local populations.
+This sometimes creates challenges – language skills may not be perfect for example – but we believe that It's a price worth paying.
+Not only do we benefit from the wealth of local knowledge on the areas, their history and their environment, but good full-time jobs enrich also the local economy, allowing young people to live and raise families in their villages of origin.

-Beyond employment, we ensure that the domain is open and welcoming for both locals and residents.
-We are convinced that having a mix of local, French and foreign customers is the key to a great experience for all our visitors.
+Beyond employment, we ensure that the estate is open and welcoming to both locals than for residents.
+We believe that having a mix of local customers, French and foreigners is the key to a great experience for all our visitors.

-The employment of the local population and the accessibility of the domain create a good local dynamic and "anchor" the Château in the community, this relationship is clearly felt by our customers who, during their stay, interact with the local populations at the same time on the field and outside.
+The employment of the local population and the accessibility of the area create good local dynamics and "anchors" the Château in the community, this relationship is clearly felt by our customers who, During their stay, they interact with local people both on and off the estate.

-We are fortunate to live and work in a beautiful natural environment, so it is essential for us to do everything to minimize the impact of our operations and to ensure that the environment is preserved for our children.
-This imperative guides our approach to many aspects of the day-to-day operation of the estate: recycling, natural and organic cleaning products throughout the estate, local products (organic where possible) in the restaurant, elimination of glyphosates in the gardens and reduction in the treatment of vines.
+We are fortunate to live and work in a beautiful natural environment, it is therefore it is essential for us to do everything to minimize the impact of our operations and ensure that the environment is preserved for our children.
+This imperative guides our approach on many aspects of the daily operation of the estate: recycling, cleaning products natural and organic throughout the estate, local products (organic if possible) in the restaurant, elimination of glyphosates in gardens and reduction of vineyard treatments.

-We wanted places that were both aware and respectful of tradition, and modern, and adapted to the requirements and tastes of today's guests.
-Although we do our best to ensure that you have a pleasant time with us, do not hesitate to send us your comments, preferably during your visit so that we have the opportunity to resolve any malfunctions immediately.
+We wanted places that were both conscious and respectful of traditions, and modern and adapted to the demands and tastes of today's guests.
+Although we do our best to ensure that If you had a pleasant time with us, please feel free to share your comments with us, preferably during your visit so that we have the opportunity to resolve any malfunctions immediately.

 We wish you a pleasant stay.